thuvu17/Slackify/doc/design/slackify-endpoint.md

 ## HelloWorld Endpoint
 - URL: /hello
 - Input: None
+- Output: JSON response with the message "hello world."
 - Method: GET
 - Description: A simple test endpoint to check if the server is running.

 ## Endpoint endpoint
 - URL: /endpoints
 - Input: None
+- Output: JSON response containing a list of available endpoints.
 - Method: GET
 - Description: Returns a list of all available endpoints in the system.

 ## MainMenu Endpoint:
 - URL: /MainMenu
 - Input: None
+- Output: JSON response representing the main menu.
 - Method: GET
 - Description: Returns the main menu with choices related to songs.